The Midnight

-The Midnight is an American synthwave band composed of Atlanta-based singer-songwriter Tyler Lyle and Portland–based Danish producer, songwriter, and singer Tim McEwan.
+The Midnight is an American synthwave band composed of Atlanta-based singer-songwriter Tyler Lyle and Portland-based Danish producer, songwriter, and singer Tim McEwan.

 The band's motto is "mono no aware" (物の哀れ), a Japanese phrase that loosely translates to "a sense of nostalgic wistfulness and the awareness that nothing lasts forever".

 History

 2012–2014: Formation and Days of Thunder

-The band was formed as a result of Lyle and McEwan meeting during a co-writing workshop in 2012 in North Hollywood, CA. Inspired in part by the score for Drive, and the retro synth genre growing around its release, the pair wrote two singles, "WeMoveForward" and "Gloria", that would be released two years later in 2014 as part of their debut EP titled Days of Thunder.
+The band was formed as a result of Lyle and McEwan meeting during a co-writing workshop in 2012 in North Hollywood, Los Angeles.
+Inspired in part by the score for Drive, and the retro synth genre growing around its release, the pair wrote two singles, "WeMoveForward" and "Gloria", that would be released two years later in 2014 as part of their debut EP titled Days of Thunder.

-2015–2018: Endless Summer, first remix album, and Nocturnal
+2015–2018: Endless Summer, first remix album, Nocturnal, and touring

 In 2016, the duo released a 12-track LP, Endless Summer, followed in 2017 with the release of The Midnight Remixed on the Monstercat label.

+The Midnight's second live show is sold out at Globe Theatre in November 2017.

 Their second studio album, Nocturnal, was released in October 2017, which spent several weeks as a best seller on the music distribution website Bandcamp and reached number 17 on Billboards Dance/Electronic charts in October 2017.
 The band went on to perform their second sell-out concert, taking place at the Globe Theatre on Broadway in Los Angeles in November 2017.
+In April 2018, The Midnight announced their first official tour for Fall 2018 with 18 shows across North America.

 The band had multiple collaborations with Timecop1983, another retro synth genre producer.
 One of the collaborations appears on the album Nocturnal, titled "River of Darkness".
 The other collaboration between them appears on the 2018 album Night Drive of Timecop1983, titled "Static".